This is a translation of the original English documentation page. Help us make it better.

 1. Log into Zabbix frontend.

-• In the Host name field, enter a host name (e.g., "Remote host") that matches the Hostname parameter value defined earlier in the agent configuration file.
+Make sure the field Host name matches the Hostname parameter defined in the agent configuration file.

 See also: